silksil/NOTES-CHEATSHEET/client/react/redux.md

 The reducer can return:
 1. A 'type' property - a value that describe how / what state should change.
-2. A 'payload' (optional) - includes specific data
+2. A 'payload' (optional) - includes specific data.

 #### Sources
 - https://www.valentinog.com/blog/react-redux-tutorial-beginners/#React_Redux_tutorial_getting_to_know_Redux_actions